BjornFridal/fridal-blog/src/content/blog/unraveling-my-uncles-online-gold-scam.md

 Online scams are a crime with real victims and the damage goes far beyond the financial losses.
 The victims often struggle with shame and a sense of betrayal, which can result in lasting emotional distress.

 As an onlooker, it is deeply frustrating to witness someone you care about being deceived and have your warnings dismissed.
-Yet, we have to persist and to do everything we can to help the victims.
+Yet, we have to persist and do everything we can to help the victims.
 Particularly once they come to the painful realization that they have been exploited.